 By the late 19th- and early 20th centuries, St. Petersburg was the nucleus of Jewish life in Russia, as well as an internationally significant center of Jewish life.
 St. Petersburg saw the creation of international Jewish organizations and the organization of Zionist congresses attended by famous Jewish political figures.
 Chabad-Lubavitch, an important movement in Orthodox Judaism, had many of its roots in St. Petersburg’s spirited and socially-active turn-of-the-century atmosphere.

-With European Jewish Tours, our English-speaking guides will take you on a tour that shows how Jewish history is interwoven with the general history of the city.
+With European Jewish Heritage Tours, our English-speaking guides will take you on a tour that shows how Jewish history is interwoven with the general history of the city.

 You'll see Theater Square, which is closely associated with Anton Rubinstein, the esteemed Jewish composer and pianist who established the Conservatoire, the oldest Russian school of music.
 Many outstanding figures of the musical world were educated within its walls, including violinist David Oistrakh and master cellist Mstislav Rastropovich.